pixelmatix/SmartMatrix/README.md

     - SpectrumAnalyzer requires Teensy
     - MatrixClock hasn't been tested
     - FASTLED_Panel_Plus_APA hasn't been tested
+  * Extensive testing on Teensy code in this branch
+    - The Teensy portion of the library should work identical to how it did before, but the code has been extensively refactored.
+There may be some errors.
+    - There is a new APA102 driver using SmartMatrix Library to get pseudo-13-bit color out of the normally 8-bit per color APA102 LEDs.
+See FastLED_Panel_Plus_APA example

+### Hardware

+The library has only been tested with Espressif's ESP32 Dev Kit C.

+You can hook the ESP32 Dev Kit C directly up to a panel, following the circuit that's documented in code in Sprite_TM's example, and in the `MatrixHardware_ESP32_V0.h` header.
+You'll need to change the definition of `GPIOPINOUT` in that header to `ESP32_FORUM_PINOUT` if you're not using the SmartLED Shield circuit.

+Some panels won't work with the 3.3V levels output by the ESP32, and you'll need 5V level shifting buffers like the shields I designed use.
+Additionally, the shields have some other features that make them preferable to using just an ESP32 (and optionally level shifting buffers).

+- The 5x ADDX lines are output using the RGB data lines and stored using an external latch, freeing up more pins on the ESP32
+- With the addition of the external latch, there are only 8 bits of data to output via I2S, and so each clock cycle's data fits into a uint8_t instead of uint16_t.
+I'm hoping the I2S peripheral will be able to operate in 8-bit mode and the amount of RAM used to store refresh buffers can be cut in half
+- There's an additional circuit that uses the MCPWM peripheral to output short OE pulses - shorter than can be output by the I2S peripheral - enabling displaying at least an extra bit's worth of color depth at high refresh rates or lower brightnesses.
+- Wiring is so much easier

+Schematicls, Eagle PCB files, and BOMs are in the `extras/hardware` folder.
+There's both a THT and SMT shield, neither have been fully tested.
+I've tested the THT version excluding the APA102 LED circuit.
+A contributor to the project has tested the matrix driving portion of the SMT shield.
+The THT shield was used for initial library dev and won't be maintained after a V1 of the SMT shield is released.
+You can find some parts for the THT shield in the SMT BOM listed under a "THT" column.
+I will be selling an assembled SmartLED Shield for ESP32 V1 for sale, hopefully through Adafruit, when it is available.

 ## Overview

 The SmartMatrix Library is designed to make it easy to display graphics and scrolling text on multiplexed RGB LED matrix panels connected to a Teensy 3.